roadrunner-server/roadrunner-docs/docs/en/queues/boltdb.md

         prefetch: 1000
 ```

-Below is a more detailed description of each of the in-memory-specific options:
+Below is a more detailed description of each of the boltdb options:
-- `priority` - Queue default priority for each task pushed into this queue
-  if the priority value for these tasks was not explicitly set.
+- `priority`: Queue default priority for each task pushed into this queue, if the priority value for these tasks has not been explicitly set.
   Lower value - higher priority.
-  For example, we have 2 pipelines "pipe1" with priority 1 and "pipe10" with priority 10.
-Jobs from "pipe10" will be taken by workers only if all the jobs from "pipe1" are handled.
+For example, we have 2 pipelines `pipe1` with priority 1 and `pipe10` with priority 10.
+  Jobs from `pipe10` will be taken by workers only if all jobs from `pipe1` are processed.

-- `prefetch` - A number of messages to receive from the local queue until ACK/NACK.
+- `prefetch`: A number of messages to receive from the local queue until ACK/NACK.

-- `file` - boltdb database file to use.
+- `file`: boltdb database file to use.
 Might be a full path with file: `/foo/bar/rr1.db`.
 Default: `rr.db`.